-The best Robo Advisors for smaller investors should not only focus on having the lowest minimum deposit, but you should look for a service that also offers low (or no) fees and account services for smaller investment amounts.
+The best Robo Advisors for small or young investors should not only focus on having the lowest minimum deposit, but you should look for a service that also offers low (or no) fees and account services for smaller investment amounts.

 It doesn’t matter if you have huge chunks to invest or need to start small; if you’re considering a Robo Advisor, you need to make sure that you’re getting the best value for your money.
 This is even more important when you’re starting small.

-When looking for Robo Advisors that are ideal for people with smaller amounts to invest, we focused on the following key factors:
+When looking for Robo Advisors that are ideal for young investors or people with smaller amounts to invest, we focused on the following key factors:

 - Low minimum deposit

 - Low or no management fees

 M1 Finance started in 2014 and quickly became the Robo Advisor of choice for both new and seasoned investors.
 M1 Finance has zero fees for pretty much everything and makes their money from optional account extras like a “Plus” membership and interest rates on borrowed money (and even those are low.)

 You’ll love the “pie” investment templates that only M1 Finance offers.
 Each slice of the pie represents your various investments.
 You can choose from many pre-built pies, or you can customize your own.
 The pies make it easy to view the investment allocations with a single glance.
 The service also comes with a great smartphone app so you can check the status and change the allocations of your investments on the go.